Self-service search for Virtual Apps and Desktops

 Platform- Search events based on type of platforms such as chrome, Mac, windows.

 For example, you want to view the events of users who have logged on to their accounts in the last one hour.
 Select Account Logon in the Event Type facet.
 Select the time period.
 The search page displays the corresponding events.

 When you place your cursor in the search box, you get the list of search suggestions for the Virtual Apps and Desktops data source.
 Use the search suggestions to specify your query and filter the events.

 You can also use operators in your search queries to narrow the focus of your search.
 For more information on the valid operators, see Use search query in the search box to filter events.

 For example, you want to search events for the user John Doe and the operating system used is Windows.
-Specify the following query as shown in the figure.
+Specify the following query.

-Click Country, the equal sign, and then specify the value.
-The value specified is India.
+Click User-Name, the equal sign, and then specify the value “John Doe”.

-Use the AND and > operators in your search query.
+Use the AND operator and enter the Operating System in your search query.

 Select the time period and click Search to view the events based on your search query.